niluan304/leetcode/problem/1921_eliminate-maximum-number-of-monsters/README_EN.md

 <strong>Explanation:</strong>
 In the beginning, the distances of the monsters are [1,3,4].
 You eliminate the first monster.
 After a minute, the distances of the monsters are [X,2,3].
 You eliminate the second monster.
 After a minute, the distances of the monsters are [X,X,2].
-You eliminate the thrid monster.
+You eliminate the third monster.
 All 3 monsters can be eliminated.</pre>

 <p><strong class="example">Example 2:</strong></p>